The following people have been nominated by their organisations to stand in the OASPA elections for 2020:

 Fred is a well-known advocate for open science, and is frequently invited to talk about his experiences and perspectives, or to act as a moderator.

 As the principle forum that brings together the full diversity of voices in open-access publishing, our community will be looking to OASPA for much-needed guidance in the months to come.

-For example, publishing business models are adjusting at a rapid pace to new external constraints – such as those proposed by Coalition S. And publishers will have to work more closely and collaboratively with those institutions that seek to better manage publication budgets in an evolving landscape.
+For example, publishing business models are adjusting at a rapid pace to new external constraints – such as those proposed by Coalition S. And will have to work more closely and collaboratively with those institutions that seek to better manage publication budgets in an evolving landscape.
 OASPA can bring collective common sense and order to these developments.

 On a higher level, the current pandemic has suddenly made it clear to us all that our message about Open Science is more important than ever, providing OASPA with an exceptional opportunity to lead.
 The emergency has laid bare the fact that health-related or environmental emergencies can only be effectively addressed if the complete foundation of knowledge – validated results of research and FAIR data – is made available to all researchers and experts.

-The Association provides a needed channel for dialogue that allows publishers to discuss innovations and explore best practices, and it has a leading role to play as we, together as a community, develop consensus on how best to move forward.
+The Association provides a needed channel for dialogue that allows to discuss innovations and explore best practices, and it has a leading role to play as we, together as a community, develop consensus on how best to move forward.
 Over the past 25 years, I have seen publishing from many angles and would be honored to bring my experience to this dialogue as an OASPA board member.

 Sarah Greaves, Hindawi